baljit92/skull-detector/README.md

-# Skull detection in images
+# !Skull detection in images!

 # Web app to annotate/label images